deymdaniel/salon_website_prototype/README.md

 ## Disclaimer

 This is a fictional business created for a personal project.
 All information, services, and media are for demonstration purposes only.
+The photos used in this project are sourced from Unsplash and Pinterest.